 Evidence shows that any child displaying several of the points in the above lists should be considered to be at high risk of sexual exploitation.
 Professionals should immediately start an investigation to determine the risk, along with preventative and protective action as required.

 What you should do:

-If you think a child or vulnerable adult is at risk of child sexual exploitation in Norfolk and want to speak to someone contact the MASH on 0344 800 8020.
+If you think a child or vulnerable adult is at risk of child sexual exploitation in Norfolk and want to speak to someone call 0344 800 8020.

 The Rose Project provide support to children and young people who have been harmed by child sexual exploitation.